dianzipaopao/fast-resst/README.md

-# fast-resst
+# fast-rest
-This package provides a light framework which enbles you to create express restful api quickly from mongodb.
+ This package provides a light framework which enables you to create express restful api quickly from mongoose.

+## Test